Scott Jellen

 Independent Researcher · Protocol Designer

-I design standards-style frameworks, whitepapers, and RFC-grade specifications that model rights, access, and interoperability in digital systems.
-My current flagship project is the Universal Sports Graph (USG), a protocol for structuring sports rights and tokenized access.
-I also maintain a research archive of briefs and papers that explore how clearer incentives shape modern infrastructure.
+I design standards-grade frameworks, whitepapers, and RFC-style specifications that model rights, incentives, and interoperability in modern systems.
+My current flagship project is the Universal Sports Graph (USG), a protocol defined through RFCs and a versioned registry that provides a structured model for sports rights and tokenized access.
+I also maintain a growing research canon of briefs and papers that examine how clearer incentives and better-defined structures shape institutional and digital infrastructure.

 Featured Paper: The Universal Sports Graph